An artist's impression of Cable Car Lane with the new glass canopy

 For more information about the Cable Car upgrade: Wellington Cable Car

-What’s happening in Cable Car Lane
+What’s been done in Cable Car Lane

 - replacing the leaky old canopy with an elegant new glass one